spectralDNS/shenfun/README.md

 Shenfun has implemented classes for the bases described in these papers, and within each class there are methods for fast transforms, scalar products and for computing matrices arising with the spectral Galerkin method.
 The following bases are defined in submodules `shenfun.chebyshev` and `shendun.legendre`

   * shenfun.chebyshev
-    * ChebyshevBasis - Regular Chebyshev
+    * `ChebyshevBasis` - Regular Chebyshev
-    * ShenDirichletBasis - Dirichlet boundary conditions
+    * `ShenDirichletBasis` - Dirichlet boundary conditions
-    * ShenNeumannBasis - Neumann boundary conditions (homogeneous)
+    * `ShenNeumannBasis` - Neumann boundary conditions (homogeneous)
-    * ShenBiharmonicBasis - Homogeneous Dirichlet and Neumann boundary conditions
+    * `ShenBiharmonicBasis` - Homogeneous Dirichlet and Neumann boundary conditions

   * shenfun.legendre
-    * LegendreBasis - Regular Legendre
+    * LegendreBasis` - Regular Legendre
-    * LegendreDirichletBasis - Dirichlet boundary conditions
+    * `LegendreDirichletBasis - Dirichlet boundary conditions

 Matrices that arise with Shen's bases and the spectral Galerkin method are often very sparse.
-As such, `shenfun` defines it's own sparse matrix class `ShenMatrix` in `shenfun.matrixbase.py`.
-The matrix class is subclassing a regular Python dictionary, and its keys and values are, respectively, the offsets and the diagonals.
+As such, `shenfun` defines it's own sparse matrix class `SparseMatrix` and the subclassed `ShenMatrix` in `shenfun.matrixbase.py`.
+The matrix baseclass `SparseMatrix` is subclassing a regular Python dictionary, and its keys and values are, respectively, the offsets and the diagonals.
 For example, we may declare a tridiagonal matrix of shape N x N as

     >>> N = 4
     >>> d = {-1: 1, 0: -2, 1: 1}